Plan Comparisons

 Carrier

-However, the smaller phone carriers can still be worthwhile.
-Their plans are usually less expensive on a per-month basis, and some even allow you to pay for them ahead of time instead of having to lock into a years-long contract.
+However, the smaller phone carriers and MVNOs like UScellular, Spectrum Mobile, Optimum Mobile, Xfinity Mobile, and Cox Mobile can still be worthwhile.
+Their plans are usually less expensive on a per-month basis, though they’re typically more of a no-frills experience.

-Some essential plans may come with discounts if you use autopay or limit the mobile hotspot data usage among your lines, though.
+Most plans from big carriers and small carriers alike may come with discounts if you use autopay or limit the mobile hotspot data usage among your lines, too.
 Connect your credit card to your iPhone or Android phone bill to keep track of how much data you use and pay your bills automatically.

 Data Allowances